↓

 The Pacific Island Monthly.

-By Sharyn Merkley Many of us use Trove every day.
+Many of us use Trove every day.
 The newspapers reveal genealogical, society and personal details found nowhere else.
 However, don’t forget that Trove is more than just newspapers, and often a full site search returns interesting and previously unvisited resources.
 I have been looking into the life of Ernest Henry Craig, born in Cooktown in 1911.
 He eventually settled on a plantation on Samarai Island, a former administrative capital in Milne Bay Province, Papua New Guinea.
-The … Continue reading
+The Craig family had … Continue reading

 Post navigation